StarDavos/CySA-Study-CLI-App/README.md

 🛡️ CySA+ Study CLI App is a command-line tool to help you prepare for the CompTIA CySA+ exam using:

 Practice term flash cards.
-This mode will show you a term ans wait for you to press enter before giving you the definition.
+This mode will show you a term/acrony then wait for you to press enter before giving you the definition.

 Practice exams with explanations - This mode will pull 100 questions from the json file- allow you to answer and after you answer it will let you know if you are right or wrong and will give you a short explanation on why this is the correct answer.